- Clinical science

 - Injection; (the drug is introduced directly into the bloodstream or into tissue)

 - Less common routes: buccal, sublingual, and intra-articular administration

 The process by which the drug reaches the bloodstream.
 The following factors affect drug absorption:

 Bioavailability describes the rate and concentration at which the drug appears in circulation.
 It is expressed as a percentage of the dose that was initially administered.

 Bioavailability is affected by two mechanisms:

-- First pass effect: Orally administered drugs are absorbed from the GI tract and reach the liver via the portal circulation: , where they undergo some degree of metabolism before they enter systemic circulation.
-This decreases the bioavailability of the drug.
+- First pass effect: Orally administered drugs are absorbed from the GI tract and reach the liver via the portal circulation.; In the liver they undergo first pass metabolism before they enter systemic circulation, which decreases the bioavailability of the drug.